Resolutions: 2025-2026

 Resolution VII

 The Association affirms its support for sister waterways associations and organizations focused on the inland waterways industry.
-GICA recognizes the value of a unified voice in working with these partners on waterways, towboat, and maritime issues.
-GICA stands with associations such as the Waterways Council, Inc., American Waterways Operators, Tennessee Tombigbee Waterway Development Authority, Warrior Tombigbee Waterway Association, Texas Waterways Operators Association, Louisiana Association of Waterway Operators and Shipyards, Greater New Orleans Barge Fleeting Association, and others working toward the common goal of efficient, safe, and economical U.S. inland waterborne commerce.
+The Association recognizes the value of a unified voice with these partners to enhance navigation safety and efficiency.
+The Association stands with Waterways Council, Inc., American Waterways Operators, Tennessee Tombigbee Waterway Development Authority, Warrior Tombigbee Waterway Association, Texas Waterways Operators Association, Louisiana Association of Waterway Operators and Shipyards, Greater New Orleans Barge Fleeting Association, and others working collaboratively to support safe and efficient inland maritime transportation.

 Resolution VIII

-The Association recognizes the impact on safe and efficient navigation posed by the numerous aging bridges throughout the state of Louisiana.
-The Association will continue to build on the enhanced relationships and communication developed over the past 12 months with LA-DOTD and endeavor to support this critical state agency to meet the needs of both the maritime and shoreside public served by the numerous bridges under their purview.
-The Association will also leverage and enhance our relationship with the Louisiana Association of Waterway Operators and Shipyards, the USCG District Eight Bridge Program, and the Louisiana Multimodal Commerce Commission to ensure the needs of the maritime community are better understood and properly taken into consideration when decisions involving moveable bridges are made in Louisiana which may impact the safe and efficient movement of marine traffic.
+The Association recognizes the impact on safe and efficient navigation posed by the numerous aging moveable bridges throughout the state of Louisiana.
+The Association is working closely with Governor Landry’s Louisiana Ports and Waterways Investment Commission (LPWIC) to highlight the risks and vulnerabilities of moveable bridges advocating for the installation of fixed bridges in strategic locations to enhance mariner and public safety and the resiliency of the inland transportation system supported by the Gulf Intracoastal Waterway.
+The Association will continue to build on the strong relationship developed over the past several years with LA-DOTD and endeavor to support this critical state agency to meet the needs of both the maritime and shoreside public served by the numerous bridges under their purview.
+The Association will also leverage and enhance our relationship with the Louisiana Association of Waterway Operators and Shipyards, the USCG District Eight Bridge Program, and the Louisiana Multimodal Commerce Commission to ensure the needs of the maritime community are better understood and properly taken into consideration when decisions involving moveable bridges are made in Louisiana which may impact the safety and efficiency of marine operations.

 Resolution IX